 Assigning policies to travellers and groups

-Do note that a user can only be part of 1 policy so if a user is part of a group that is already assigned to a policy, this users can't be assigned to another policy any more.
+Do note that a user can only be part of 1 policy so if a user is part of a group that is already assigned to a policy, this user can't be assigned to another policy anymore.

 Check out this video below for a quick run-through on how to assign a policy to your group: